GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT_Virome_Penta/README.md

 ---

+## Reproducibility

+Processed datasets required to reproduce the analyses presented in this manuscript are available through the associated Zenodo repository, including all viral catalogs generated in this study, their associated metadata, and the viral abundance table derived from read mapping of fecal samples.

+These datasets provide the necessary inputs for the downstream analysis scripts located in:

+`scripts/F_Downstream_scripts/`

+These scripts were used to perform the statistical analyses and generate the figures presented in the manuscript.

+---
 ## Code Structure
 All scripts used in this project can be found within scripts and are organized as follows: